-- The firm selected for testing controls that consisted of reviews of the issuer's models and related assumptions used by management to estimate the value of receivables.
-For certain controls, the firm did not evaluate the review procedures that the control owners performed, including the procedures to identify items for follow up and the procedures to determine whether those items were appropriately resolved.
-(AS 2201.42 and .44) - The firm did not identify and test any controls over the write-off of receivables.
-(AS 2201.39) - The firm's approach for substantively testing the receivables was to review and test management's process.
-The firm did not sufficiently evaluate the reasonableness of the receivables because the firm did not perform procedures to test certain assumptions used by the issuer to estimate the value of receivables.
-(AS 2501.09, .10, and .11)
+The firm selected for testing controls over reviews of revenue reconciliations.
+The firm did not evaluate the review procedures that the control owners performed, including the procedures to identify items for follow up and the procedures to determine whether those items were appropriately resolved.
+(AS 2201.42 and .44) In addition, the firm did not identify and test any controls over the accuracy and completeness of data and schedules that were used in the performance of these controls.
+(AS 2201.39) With respect to Long-Lived Assets: